 Developing new models

 Vegetable degree-day models can be a more accurate crop scheduling method than calendar days.
-Producers and buyers using Croptime may be able improve the consistency of supply, and plan harvest crews and marketing activities more accurately.
+Producers and buyers using Croptime may be able to improve the consistency of supply and plan harvest crews and marketing activities more accurately.
 The weed models may help reduce weed seed rain in crop rotations, and the nitrogen information will add to our understanding of nitrogen cycling in organically managed soils.
-We hope the website will help growers and produce distributors improve efficiency, profitability and sustainability.
+We hope the website will help growers and produce distributors improve efficiency, profitability, and sustainability.

 You can learn how to use the new system at the first Croptime workshop at the North Willamette Research & Extension Center on Feb 11th from 10:00-2:30 (email Heidi Noordijk to register).
 We are also offering a double session at the OSU Small Farms Conference on Feb 20th in Corvallis.

 Acknowledgments Croptime is funded by WSARE Research & Education award number SW12-037, with additional funding from Clackamas Extension Innovation Fund.
 Photos by Heidi Noordijk.